 .
 Don’t buy the dips on coins that are already in a downtrend

-We want to buy the super fresh fish which is at discount, not a smelly dead tuna that points to your toes if you hold it.
+We want to buy the super fresh fish, which is at a discount, not a smelly dead tuna that points to your toes if you hold it.
 You have to make sure that the coin you are purchasing is in an uptrend if you want to BTFD it.
 Otherwise, the chance is very high that you catch a falling knife.
 After cutting your hands, it will fall down and stuck in your leg for a long time.
 “Bad.
 Very bad.” how our beloved president would put it.

 Examples of what not to buy: